scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 Partition Function
 ^^^^^^^^^^^^^^^^^^
-We start with the configuration integral from statistical mechanics [Partition]_.
+We start with the partition function from statistical mechanics [Partition]_.
+It incorporates the interactions between particles (think of particles in a box), and contains all the thermodynamic information about a system.
-The dimensionality rises with the number of particles.
-The complexity the convergence of grid-based methods is exponential in the number of dimensions, and they quickly become overwhelmed.
+The dimension of the integral rises with the number of particles.
+The complexity for the convergence of grid-based methods is exponential in the number of dimensions, and they quickly become overwhelmed.
-The convergence of Monte Carlo methods is independent of dimension, and so are commonly used to compute these integrals.
+The convergence of Monte Carlo methods is independent of dimension, and are commonly used to compute these integrals.
 However, it would be still be useful to use a grid method for a small number of particles as a way to check the Monte Carlo algorithms.